taosdata/TDengine/docs-en/03-get-started/03-get-started.md

 systemctl status taosd
 ```

-If everything is fine，you can run TDengine command line interface `taos` to access TDengine and play around it.
+If everything is fine，you can run TDengine command-line interface `taos` to access TDengine and play around it.

 :::info